f4exb/sdrangel/plugins/channelrx/demoddatv/readme.md

 <h5>B.2b.6: DVB-S2 specific - Soft LDPC decoder</h5>

-This is for experimenters only.
+This is for experimenters only working in Linux.
 It can be used to decode signals lower that ~10 db MER which is the limit of LDPC hard decoding as explained next (B.2b.7).
 Video degrades progressively down to about 7.5 dB MER and drops below this limit.

 Runs the `ldpctool` program for soft LDPC decoding.
 Frames are sent on its standard input and decoded frames retrieved from its standard output.
 Two processes executing `ldpctool` are spawned but so far it seems that only one is effectively used.